Cohomology of locally-closed semi-algebraic subsets: Introduction

+(see \cite[5.1]{Berko93}) If $S$ is a topological space, a family of supports $\Phi$ is a family of closed subsets of $S$ which is stable under finite unions and such that if $F$ is a closed subset of $S$ and $F \subset T$ for some $T \in \Phi$ then $F\in \Phi$.
+If $\Phi $ is a family of supports of $S$, and $A \subset S$ we set

-which is a family of supports of $A$.\\ A family of supports $\Phi$ is said to be paracompactifying if for all $A\in \Phi$, $A$ is paracompact, and if for all $A\in \Phi$, there exists $B\in \Phi$ which is a neighbourhood of $A$.
-If $S$ is locally compact then $C_S$ is paracompactifying.
-Moreover, if $S$ is locally compact and $U$ a locally closed subset of $S$, then (\cite[Prop 9.7.13]{Bourbaki_TG} ) $U$ is locally compact. \\ Let $\Lambda$ be a finite abelian group whose cardinal isn't divisible by the characteristic of $\tilde{k}$.
-We set
+which is a family of supports of $A$.
+A family of supports $\Phi$ is said to be paracompactifying if for all $A\in \Phi$, $A$ is paracompact, and if for all $A\in \Phi$, there exists $B\in \Phi$ which is a neighbourhood of $A$.
+If $\Phi$ is a family of supports, the following functor